Iranian Ways of War

 From Cyrus the Great to Qasem Soleimani

-From emperors to shahs to ayatollahs, Hashim explores how Iran has sought to defend itself
+From emperors to shahs to ayatollahs, Hashim explores how Iran has sought to defend itself and project power

 This book traces the long history of Iran’s wars, and the evolution of the Islamic Republic’s military trajectory since 1979.
 Ahmed Hashim draws on Farsi, Arabic and European sources to explore Iran’s efforts to create modern armed forces, the devastating Iran–Iraq War (1980–8), and Tehran’s evolving fighting capabilities in Syria and Iraq.
 This analysis offers clues as to how Iran may fare—directly or by proxy—in future confrontations with its enemies, including the US and Israel.

 Above all, Iranian Ways of War addresses how Iran fights, and why.
 It offers a corrective to prevailing narratives about its bellicose character and alleged mischief-making throughout the Middle East and beyond.
 Hashim unpacks with nuance Iran’s milestone agreement to curb its nuclear weapons development, within the context of an unstable regional environment, full of myriad enemies and complicating historical factors affecting Iranian decision-makers’ psyches.